-On May 22 protesters gathered in Istanbul's Okmeydani, a neighborhood with a large Alevi population, to rally support for the recent mine disaster in Soma and to demand justice for the death of Berkin Elvan, the 15-year-old who lost his life during the Gezi protests.
+On the 22nd of May 2014 protesters gathered in Istanbul's Okmeydani, a neighbourhood with a large Alevi population, to rally support for the recent mine disaster in Soma and to demand justice for the death of Berkin Elvan – the 15-year-old who lost his life during the Gezi protests.

 That fear was manifested in the streets of Okmeydani over the weekend.
-At some point on Friday, balaclava-clad demonstrators joined the street protests, wielding Molotov cocktails and hunting rifles, as well as other weapons.
+At some point on Friday, balaclava-clad demonstrators joined the street protests, wielding molotov cocktails, weapons and hunting rifles.
 Surprisingly for many, this did not result in a full-on battle with the police.
-Instead, the cops retreated to the entrance of the neighborhood, firing tear gas and rubber bullets from a distance.
-The activists retaliated with Molotovs and iron marbles fired from slingshots, disabling the CCTV cameras in the neighborhood.
+Instead, the cops retreated to the entrance of the neighbourhood, firing tear gas and rubber bullets from a distance.
+The activists retaliated with molotovs and iron marbles fired from slingshots, disabling the CCTVs in the neighbourhood.
 They disappeared in the early hours of the morning.

 The Gezi protests raised a general awareness among a section of Turkish society, who have become weary of the mainstream media and have now turned their attention to Okmeydani.
-Last week's events will no doubt increase state brutality in the neighborhood and at the same time lead to even harsher resistance.
-Some says Okmeydani could become the new Gazi neighborhood.
-In the aftermath of recent developments, the police have begun stop and search practices, and arrests and house raids have been on the rise.
+Last week's events will no doubt increase state brutality in the neighbourhood and at the same time lead to even harsher resistance.
+Some says Okmeydani could become the new Gazi neighbourhood.
+In the aftermath of recent developments, the police have begun to stop and search, arrests and house raids.
 Dozens of people have been taken into custody after police operations that were backed by special task forces and helicopters.